Why does Marilyn Manson have scars?

 Q: Why does Marilyn Manson have scars?

-A: The scars on Marilyn Manson’s body are the result of self-inflicted wounds.
-Manson has openly discussed his struggles with self-harm and the scars serve as a visible reminder of his past experiences.
+A: The scars on Marilyn Manson’s body are self-inflicted and serve as a form of self-expression and artistic statement.
+Manson has openly discussed his struggles with self-harm and the scars are a physical representation of his inner turmoil.

 Q: When did Marilyn Manson start self-harming?

-A: Manson began self-harming during his teenage years as a means to cope with emotional pain and trauma.
-He has spoken about how this act provided him with a sense of control and release.
+A: Manson began self-harming during his teenage years as a means to cope with emotional pain and feelings of alienation.
+This behavior continued into his adulthood and became intertwined with his artistic persona.